lightoj-dev/problem-tutorials/1076/en.md

 then M is the container size. **[M = L + (R-L)/2]**

-If M is the maximum size of those container.
-Then, We have to count how many container we need to poured all of those milk.
+If M is the maximum size of those containers.
+Then, We have to count how many containers we need to pour with all of those milk.

 1. if any of vessel size is bigger than the M then L = M+1